Triad High School (Illinois)

 Triad High School is a high school located in Troy, Illinois.
 Triad serves the communities of Troy, St. Jacob, and Marine, Illinois, and small portions of Collinsville, Maryville, Glen Carbon, Edwardsville and Highland.
 The school district has a total area of 121.5 sqmi.
 The majority of Triad High School students live in Troy, Illinois, a town 18 mi northeast of St. Louis, Missouri.

-The "Triad" Name
+The "Triad" name

-When the Triad district was formed, a contest was held to decide a name for the school which would serve to the communities.
+When the Triad district was formed, a contest was held to decide a name for the school which would serve the communities.
 Students in the district had gone to St. Jacob High School, Marine High School, and McCray-Dewey High School of Troy.
 All three high schools closed down upon the formation of the Triad school district.

 History

 Triad High School was originally located in St. Jacob, Illinois from the 1959–60 school year through the 1998–99 school year.
 Since the school year of 1999–2000, the Triad High School campus has been located in Troy, Illinois.
 The St. Jacob campus now serves as Triad Middle School, which serves the sixth through eighth grades as a feed-in school to Triad High School.